 The Hugo Wall School of Public Affairs at Wichita State University advances excellence in public service through integrated instruction, research and community service.

-Prepares individuals for positions of leadership and responsibility in public and nonprofit organizations
+Prepares professionals to make important management and policy contributions in public and nonprofit organizations

 Expands and disseminates knowledge in the areas of public management, public finance and public policy